Singapore Airlines Flight 321: Accident

-The 777-312ER encountered severe turbulence at around 07:49 UTC on 21 May 2024 (14:19 local time) over Kanasoekone in Myaungmya District, Myanmar, around 360 nmi from Bangkok.
+On 20 May 2024, Singapore Airlines Flight 321 took off from London Heathrow Airport at 21:38 (22:38 British Summer Time) enroute to Singapore Changi Airport and the flight was initially uneventful.
+The flight was three hours away from landing in Singapore when at an altitude of 37000 ft, from 07:49:21 to 07:50:05, the aircraft encountered severe turbulence over the Irrawaddy River.
 Cabin crew members were in the midst of serving breakfast when the turbulence became sufficiently severe for unsecured passengers and objects to become airborne inside the cabin.
 Tracking data showed that the aircraft was at an altitude of 37000 feet at the time of the encounter.

-Preliminary investigations suggested the flight experienced rapid vertical force changes and an altitude drop of around 177 ft The flight was then diverted to Bangkok, where it made an emergency landing at 15:45 local time.
+Preliminary investigations suggested the flight experienced rapid vertical force changes and an altitude drop of around 177 ft The flight was then diverted to Bangkok, where it made an emergency landing at 15:45 Thailand Standard Time (08:45 UTC).
 Singapore Airlines dispatched a relief flight which carried 131 passengers and 12 crew members to Singapore the next morning.
-It was the first turbulence-related death in civil aviation in 25 years.

-Injuries
+Casualties

-One passenger died and 104 others were injured, with 20 of them in intensive care.
+One passenger died and 79 others were injured, with 20 of them in intensive care.
 The sole fatality was a 73-year-old British man travelling with his wife, who was hospitalised.
-The man had a heart condition and died from a suspected heart attack.
+The man had a prior heart condition, and died suffering from a heart failure and lung edema.
+It was the first turbulence-related death in civil aviation in 25 years.
 At least five medical personnel—a doctor, a nurse and three first aid workers—were passengers and tended to the injured despite sustaining injuries themselves from the turbulence.
 Fifteen Britons, twelve Australians, nine Malaysians, five Filipinos, four New Zealanders, two Singaporeans, one Myanmar and one Hong Konger were also injured.
 The oldest person to receive treatment was 83 years old.
 Most victims were treated for fractures including to the vertebrae and skull, as well as internal damage to the brain, spinal cord and other organs.
 Some passengers said the "fasten seat belt" sign was turned on too late to prevent injuries.
 Images show that the oxygen masks were hanging after parts of the aircraft's interior were damaged.

 Investigation

-Data from both the flight data recorder (FDR) and cockpit voice recorder (CVR) were subsequently obtained by investigators from the Transport Safety Investigation Bureau (TSIB), a department within the Ministry of Transport of Singapore, who arrived in Bangkok on the night of the accident.
+The investigation was held by the Transport Safety Investigation Bureau (TSIB), a department within the Ministry of Transport of Singapore, who had been delegated investigation duties by the Myanmar Transport Safety Branch.
+Data from both the flight data recorder (FDR) and cockpit voice recorder (CVR) were subsequently obtained by TSIB investigators, who arrived in Bangkok on the night of the accident.

 The US National Transportation Safety Board was also reported to be sending an accredited representative and four technical advisers to support the investigation process as the accident involved an American-built aircraft.